 By 1840, canal construction was completed from Richmond to Lynchburg and by 1851 had reached what would be its final destination — Buchanan in Botetourt County.
 At this point, the canal system spanned 197 miles.
-Finally, 1854 brought improvements to the Tidewater Connection: five granite locks (the fourth and fifth remain at Alcoa) and turning basins between 9th and 14th Streets; the Richmond Docks, located between 14th and Pear Streets; and the Great Ship Lock near Dock and Pear Streets.
+Finally, 1854 brought improvements to the Tidewater Connection: five granite locks (the fourth and fifth still exist near the intersection of 12th and Byrd Streets) and turning basins between 9th and 14th Streets; the Richmond Docks, located between 14th and Pear Streets; and the Great Ship Lock near Dock and Pear Streets.

 These improvements ushered in the heyday of the James River and Kanawha Canal in Richmond.
 During the 1850s — and peaking in 1860 — canal traffic was at its busiest.
 As many as 195 boats regularly traversed the waters, bringing goods such as tobacco and wheat from western Virginia to market, and returning home with finished goods from the city.